Muenster is a semi-firm, American imitation of French Munster cheese. This version of washed rind cheese is manufactured using pasteurized cow’s milk.

-Muenster cheese is high-calorie dairy product; 3.5 oz (100 g) holds 368 calories and 30 g of fats.
+Muenster cheese is a high-calorie dairy product; 3.5 oz (100 g) holds 368 calories and 30 g of fats.
 Nonetheless, it is one of the finest sources of several nutrients including protein and vitamin-D.

 Muenster, being a dairy product, is free from gluten.
-In gluten-sensitive (Celiac disease) persons, it is another important source of gluten free food rich in protein, minerals and vitamins.
+In gluten-sensitive (Celiac disease) persons, it is another important source of gluten-free food rich in protein, minerals, and vitamins.

-During the ripening process, remnants of lactose, and other major milk constituents such as milk lipids and milk proteins, undergo biochemical changes into more easily digestible and health benefiting products.
+During the ripening process, remnants of lactose, and other major milk constituents such as milk lipids and milk proteins, undergo biochemical changes into more easily digestible and health-benefiting products.

 Muenster is a very good source of fat-soluble vitamins, especially vitamin-A. 100g of ripen muenster contains 1010 IU (33% of RDI) of this vitamin.

 Muenster cheese is a dense source of essential minerals, especially calcium-717 mg(72% of RDI), phosphorus-468 mg (67% of RDI), zinc (28.5% of RDI) and selenium (26% DV).

 |Total Fat||30 g||150%|